MiaoyanHuang/MouseClicker/README.md

 # Simple Mouse Clicker with Interface
 ### Features
 * Selectable clicking speeds
-*  Press F8 to start clicking events with a single key (implemented global keyboard event listening, enabling clicking events even when the program is in the background or minimized.
-Pressing F8 in other applications also starts clicking events)
+* Press F8 to start clicking events with a single key (Implemented global keyboard event listening.
+Pressing F8 in other applications also trigger clicking events, even when the program is in the background or minimized)
 * More features to be developed...

 # 简易的可视化鼠标连点器